 - Get your Zzzz’s.
 Yes, it’s tempting to stay up and visit, or get up early to get that turkey in the oven, but don’t sacrifice your sleep to do so.
 Your best offense is to get maintain your schedule and get those 7-9 hours of sleep!
 Your body will thank you.

 - Take care of yourself.
 Hosting the family get-together?
 It’s OK to ask for help.
 You don’t have to do everything yourself.
 Make it a pot luck.
 Or cater in part of the meal.
-I like to set the table and prepare desserts and part of the meal the night before so I am not overdoing it on the day of the big event!
+I like to plan ahead by setting the table and preparing desserts and part of the meal the night before so I am not overdoing it on the day of the big event!
+Some things you can even prepare days or weeks ahead and freeze.
 Consider buying some fancy paper plates instead of using the good china.
 And when the kitchen is clean and the guests are gone, try a relaxing bath before bed. 🙂

 - Eat properly.
 Yes, it’s the holidays.
 We are all going to indulge a little.
 But try the three bite rule when it comes to dessert or your major weaknesses: take just 3 bites of that pie or casserole.
 It allows you to sample and enjoy, but not overdo it.
+(Or better yet, look for healthy hacks to your favorite recipes!)
 Chew slowly and pause between bites.
 Avoid gluten, dairy, sugar, or those foods that you know trigger your flares (Fibromyalgia, migraines, and IBS can all be triggered by food).
+And don’t forget to stay hydrated!

 - Exercise.
 Taking even 10 minutes for some Pilates, yoga, or a walk after that big meal will help keep everything in check.
 Here are some yoga moves to try to keep your digestion working properly.